ridoansaleh/warehouse-inventory-api/README.md

 # Warehouse Inventory API

-This document describes the REST API endpoints for managing the warehouse inventory of smartphones, including items, variants, and stock levels.
+This project provides a RESTful API for managing a smartphone warehouse system.
+It supports creating and managing items, variants, and stock levels, as well as recording sales transactions while ensuring stock accuracy.

 ## Tech Stack